learnk8s/learnk8s.io/src/custom-authentication/content.md

 - A webhook token authentication service for Kubernetes that implements LDAP authentication
 - A Kubernetes cluster that uses the Webhook token authentication plugin with the custom webhook token authentication service

-If your authentication method works, then Alice should now be able to authenticate to the cluster with an HTTP bearer token of `alice:alicepassword`:
+If your authentication method works as expected, then Alice should now be able to authenticate to the cluster with an HTTP bearer token of `alice:alicepassword`.

+Here's what should happen:

 ![Testing the custom authentication method](assets/testing-1.svg)

 _Let's see if that works!_

-To easily make requests with this token, you can add it in a `user` entry for Alice in the existing kubeconfig file:
+To easily make requests with this token, you can add it as a `user` entry in the kubeconfig file:

 ```terminal|command=1-2|title=bash
 kubectl --kubeconfig admin.conf \
   config set-credentials alice --token alice:alicepassword
 ```

-Now, whenever you make a request with the user `alice` (which you can specify with the `--user` flag) kubectl will include Alice's token `alice:alicepassword` as an HTTP bearer token in the request.
+Now, when you make a kubectl request with the user `alice` (which you can specify with the `--user` flag) kubectl will include the token `alice:alicepassword` as an HTTP bearer token in the request.

 To see how your webhook token authentication service will react to the request, stream its logs in a separate terminal window: